 - Make sure your baked brownies are ready BEFORE making the frosting.
 As this chocolate frosting sets and hardens as soon as it cools, it needs to be added to the brownies when they’re warm.

 - Feel free to use this frosting on cakes and cupcakes.
-A little nutty and chocolatey, this chocolate fudge frosting would also be delicious on my Chocolate Butter Cake or Small Birthday Cake.
+A little nutty and chocolatey, this chocolate fudge frosting would also be delicious on my Chocolate Butter Cake, Zucchini Cake or Small Birthday Cake.

 Storing buttercream frosting